Military-Connected- Families

 Our tenant commands commit to helping out at Sigsbee several times throughout the year.
 You may see them working the garden, moving furniture, painting, or playing at recess.
 We invite service members to read with students or talk about the service as guest lecturers.

-SCS is currently working with a DoDEA STEM grant to bring problem-based-learning to our student population.
+SCS is currently working with three DoDEA grants.
+What's the Problem?
+(DoDEA 2022) brings problem-based-learning to our student population.
 Read the news coverage below to see how the school is using the $500,000 to enhance learning and create career pathways.